DEFNA/defna.org/_posts/2025-09-10-call-for-venue-proposal-2027.md

 In order for us to make a decision in time to announce next year’s venue at the end of the Durham conference, please submit your proposal to [hello@defna.org](mailto:hello@defna.org) no later than January 15, 2026.

 Thanks so much!
-We look forward to hearing about all the fantastic places we can go next year!
+We look forward to hearing about all the fantastic places we can go in future years!